dezhic/PrivacyPreservingKYC/report.md

 - Verify the public inputs and output with the proof using the verification key of the circuit, to ensure the enclosed information is valid.
 - Check the public inputs `did_hv` and `did_v` to ensure that the zkKYC token is intended for the Verifier.
 - Check the public input `pub_i` to ensure that the Holder is registered with a _recognized_ Issuer.
-- Check the public input `pub_g` to ensure that the `encryptedToken` can be decrypted by the intended Government.
+- Check the public input `pub_g` to ensure that the `encryptedPayload` can be decrypted by the intended Government.

 __4. Government decrypts the zkKYC token.__

-When the Verifier spots suspicious activities of the Holder identified by `did_hv`, the Verifier reports the `encryptedToken` to the Government for further investigation.
+When the Verifier spots suspicious activities of the Holder identified by `did_hv`, the Verifier reports the `encryptedPayload` to the Government for further investigation.

-Government decrypts the `encryptedToken` with its private key `priv_g`, and obtains the tuple `(did_i, did_hi, did_hv, did_v)`.
+Government decrypts the `encryptedPayload` with its private key `priv_g`, and obtains the tuple `(did_i, did_hi, did_hv, did_v)`.
 Then, Government can
 - check that this is the zkKYC token of the suspicious Holder `did_hv` doing business with the reporting Verifier `did_v`, and
 - contact the Issuer `did_i` to obtain the Holder's real identity with `did_hi`.